aneeshdurg/spycy/README.md

 sPyCy is a python implementation of [openCypher](https://github.com/opencypher/openCypher/).
 Try it out in your browser here: [https://aneeshdurg.me/spycy](https://aneeshdurg.me/spycy)

-The goal of `sPyCy` is to have a simple in-memory graph database engine that is not concerned with performance.
-The ideal use-case is for testing programs that generate small openCypher queries, or as an alternative reference implementation.
+The goal of `sPyCy` is to enable using openCypher as a frontend, or to embed openCypher in other projects.
+To this end, `sPyCy` is quite modular and several components such as the underlying graph implementation, the subgraph pattern matcher, and the expression evaluator can all be substituted with a custom implementation.
+See `examples/` for some sample usage.

 The long-term goals of this project include fully passing all openCypher TCK tests.
 Currently a majority of TCK tests are expected to pass.
 The failing tests